 Terminated employees do not have rehire rights.
-The laws do not require employers to offer alternative employment unless the termination is due to a change of the nature of business that necessitates reduction of workforce and there is no other suitable position available under Subparagraph 4, Article 11 of the LSA.
+The laws do not require employers to offer alternative employment unless the termination is because of a change in the nature of business that necessitates a reduction in the workforce and if there is no other suitable position available under Article 11(4) of the LSA.

-Employers are not allowed to terminate employment on the ground that the employee is married, is pregnant, has given birth or raises children.
+Employers are not allowed to terminate employment on the ground that the employee is married, pregnant, has given birth or raises children.